John Whitney is remembered on Founder’s Monument as a founder of Watertown, Massachusetts.

 Whitney.
 The Descendants of John Whitney, who came from London, England, to Watertown, Massachusetts, in 1635, by Frederick Clifton Pierce, W.B.
 Conkey Company, 1895.

 Genealogies of the Families and Descendants of the Early Settlers of Watertown, Massachusetts …, by Henry Bond, N.E.
-Historic-Genealogical Society, 1860; Volume I, page 427.
+Historic-Genealogical Society, 1860; Volume I, 427.